inovaeg/UI-Hierarchy-View/README.md

 # Hierarchy View

-An Objective_C libarary to visalize any hierarchy tree structure.
+An Objective_C library to visualize any hierarchy tree structure.

 It supports you with an api to create your tree structure and to add your custom cell views.